Skip to main content

 New Hampshire Hospital has also faced criticism for its lack of a secure psychiatric unit.
 In New Hampshire, an individual with mental illness who “present[s] a serious likelihood of danger to himself or to others” may be committed to the Secure Psychiatric Unit in the state prison without committing a crime.

-New Hampshire is starting work on a new 25-bed secure forensic hospital in 2020.
+New Hampshire broke ground on a new 25-bed secure forensic hospital in 2023.
 Patients currently housed in the SPU will be moved to this new facility as soon as it is operational.

 Insurance coverage for mental health treatment